tncma/kyc/README.md

       3. View the complaints raised for various public facilities
       4. Consolidation of user complaints at an area level
       5. Report action taken on user complaints

+*Technical Details:*

+      1. All open source technologies (OpenStreetMaps, Leaflet.js)
+      2. Flexibility to connect to any data source (via http)
+      3. Can be easily adapted to Indian languages (I18n)

 **Team:**